MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/index.md

 ---
 # Kusto Access Control Overview

-Access Control in Kusto is based on two key factors.
+Access Control in Azure Data Explorer is based on two key factors.
 * [Authentication](#authentication): Validates the identity of the security principal making a request
 * [Authorization](#authorization): Validates that the security principal making a request is permitted to make that request on the target resource